 How to Get an IRS Levy Released Fast (Without Paying in Full)

-If the IRS is garnishing your paycheck or froze your bank account, you may be able to get the levy released quickly—without paying the full tax debt.
+If the IRS is garnishing your paycheck or froze your bank account, you don’t have to give up.
+Many taxpayers ask, IRS seized my bank account—what now?
+The good news is that you may be able to get the levy released quickly without paying the full balance in one lump sum.

 This blog explains how to request a fast IRS levy release using hardship claims, appeals, or resolution plans.